Census: Domestic Violence Counts

 Domestic Violence Counts 2014

-We will soon be collecting data from primary purpose domestic violence agencies.
-Submit your data by filling out the online survey here: [Coming soon!].
+We are now collecting data from primary purpose domestic violence agencies.
+Submit your data by filling out the online survey HERE.

 On September 12, 2012, 86 percent of identified local domestic violence programs in the United States and territories participated in the 2012 National Census of Domestic Violence Services.
 The results were published in the NNEDV report, Domestic Violence Counts 2012: A 24-hour census of domestic violence shelters and services.